mongodb-js/vscode/README.md

 ### Navigate your MongoDB Data

-- Navigate your database, collections and read-only views
+- Navigate your databases, collections, and read-only views
 - See the documents in your collections
 - Edit documents and save changes to the database
 - Get a quick overview of your schema and your indexes